 Soil: Langhorne Creek: Sandy loam

 The grapes are selected from some of the best Shiraz vineyards in the region.
 These vineyards are chosen for the consistent intensity and texture of the fruit.
 The strictest pruning techniques are used.
 The fruit for Directors’ Cut Shiraz was harvested at night and then crushed to small open top stainless steel fermenters.
 After 24 hours of skin contact fermentation was commenced with our Rhône isolate yeast.
-Following 9 days of cool fermentation on skins and pumped over 3 times daily, the wine was transferred to French and American oak hogsheads for 14 months maturation.
+Following 11 days of cool fermentation on skins and pumped over 3 times daily, the wine was transferred to French and American oak hogsheads for 14 months maturation.
+In the 2016 vintage we limited ourselves to 80% new oak to ensure the fruit remained the focus and the guiding light of the wine.

 Maturation Vessel: 100% oak (80% French, 20% American)